 There’s no fun in doing mundane tasks all the time.
 It adds nothing to employees’ creativity, but we can’t ignore these tasks because they’re vital.
 Thanks to RPA, we can allocate these tasks to RPA bots.
-RPA bots can carry out repetitive tasks, while employees can focus on other challenging tasks that not only offer more challenges to them but also more valuable to the organization.
-While many people worry that RPA will lead to mass layoffs, that doesn’t happen.
+RPA bots can carry out repetitive tasks, while employees can focus on other tasks that not only offer more satisfying challenges to them but also are more valuable to the organization.
+While many people worry that RPA will lead to mass layoffs, that doesn’t actually happen.
 Enterprises instead choose to have employees focus on other strategic projects.

 RPA bots have managed to serve various areas of businesses due to their power and intelligence.
 The great thing about RPA is that it does not cost a lot of money for organizations to implement it.
-Without further ado, let’s check out some of the use cases of RPA.
+Without further ado, let’s check out some of the low cost use cases of RPA.

 Finance and accounting